Baseball glove: History

+In the early 1900s baseball glove manufacturers started experimenting with a "full web" or "web-pocketed" gloves, gloves with a small 0.5" ~ 1" piece of leather connecting the thumb and index finger.
+Unlike current webbing, this was often made of a single piece of leather fully connected to both fingers of the glove, not with strips of leather connecting both sides of the glove as would be seen starting in the 1920s.
+John Snell attributes the decrease in errors over the course of the beginning of the 1900s in part to this change in glove design, and argues that "This modification to the glove represented a fundamental change in the way the glove was perceived; it was no longer merely a piece of protective gear but rather a specialized tool for better fielding".

 In 1920, Bill Doak, a pitcher for the St. Louis Cardinals, suggested that a web be placed between the first finger and the thumb in order to create a pocket.
 This design soon became the standard for baseball gloves.
 Doak patented his design and sold it to Rawlings.
 His design became the precursor to modern gloves and enabled Rawlings to become the preferred glove of professional players.

 For many years, it was customary for fielders to leave their gloves on the field when their team went in to bat.
 This practice was prohibited by the major leagues in 1954.

 Baseball gloves have grown progressively larger since their inception.
 While catching in baseball had always been two-handed, gloves eventually grew to a size that made it easier to catch the ball in the webbing of the glove, using the off-hand to keep the ball from falling out.
-A glove is typically worn on the non-dominant hand, leaving the dominant hand for throwing the ball; for example, a right-handed player would wear a glove on their left hand.
+A glove is typically worn on the non-dominant hand, leaving the dominant hand for the more strenuous and precise task of throwing the ball; for example, a right-handed player would wear a glove on their left hand, which would still be referred to as a "right handed glove".

 The shape and size of the baseball glove are governed by official baseball rules.
-Section 3.00 - EQUIPMENT AND UNIFORMS specifies glove dimensions and materials in parts 3.04 through 3.07.
+Section 3.00 - Equipment and Uniforms specifies glove dimensions and materials in parts 3.04 through 3.07.